 The card BIN blacklist

+A card BIN blacklist blocks entire ranges of cards by their bank identification number (BIN), usually when a bank flags them as part of a fraud crackdown.
 Another type of similar blacklist is when certain cards are banned on the basis of their BINs (bank identification numbers).
 In such a case, the customer might see an error message at the payment screen, "Card BIN blacklisted".
 That's an even bigger problem than being put on a blacklist by a certain vendor.
 It means the bank has banned the card as part of a larger crackdown against a series of cards used by fraud rings in suspicious transactions.
 The customer may have to apply for a new card altogether.

 The bank blacklist

-A common misconception – more of a rumour – around the concept of blacklisting is that financial institutions have some sort of all-encompassing, aggregated database which functions as a credit blacklist or a bank blacklist.
+A common misconception, more of a rumour, around the concept of blacklisting is that financial institutions have some sort of all-encompassing, aggregated database which functions as a credit blacklist or a bank blacklist.

 Yes, banks can blacklist you.
 But what does it mean to be blacklisted by a bank?